-An Example Using Equal Marginal Tax Rates:
+An Example Using EQUAL Marginal Tax Rates

-An Example Using the Typical Physician With Unequal Marginal Tax Rates:
+An Example Using the Typical Physician with UNEQUAL Marginal Tax Rates

-However, a physician will typically contribute money to his tax-deferred accounts at a much higher tax rate than he will withdraw it at.
-A physician in his peak earning years is likely to see his marginal tax rate, including the PPACA associated taxes but not state taxes, in the 30-45% range.
-However, in retirement, particularly an early retirement before starting to collect Social Security, he will likely be able to pull some of that money out at 0%, 10%, 15%, and 25%, filling the brackets as she goes along.
+However, a physician will typically contribute money to her tax-deferred retirement accounts at a much higher tax rate than she will withdraw it at.
+A physician in her peak earning years is likely to see her marginal tax rate, including the PPACA associated taxes but not state taxes, in the 24-35% range.
+However, in retirement, particularly an early retirement before starting to collect Social Security, she will likely be able to pull some of that money out at 0%, 10%, 12%, and 22%, filling the brackets as she goes along.

-Lower Income Needs In Retirement
+Lower Income Needs in Retirement

-Even aside from the effect of filling the tax brackets, a retiree is likely to have, and need, a much lower income in retirement compared to his peak earnings years, even while maintaining the same lifestyle.
-As a retiree, he will have lower income taxes, no payroll taxes, no need to save for retirement or college, no child or work-related expenses, and hopefully no mortgage payment.
-Even if his health care and travel expenses go up, he is likely to find that he needs 50% or less of his pre-retirement income to maintain the same lifestyle.
+Even aside from the effect of filling the tax brackets, a retiree is likely to have, and need, a much lower income in retirement compared to her peak earnings years, even while maintaining the same lifestyle.
+As a retiree, she will have lower income taxes, no payroll taxes, no need to save for retirement or college, no child or work-related expenses, and hopefully no mortgage payment.
+Even if her health care and travel expenses go up, she is likely to find that she needs 50% or less of her pre-retirement income to maintain the same lifestyle.

 What About the 10% Penalty if I Plan to Retire Early?

 In addition, the substantially equal periodic payment rule allows for an early retirement.
 It essentially allows you to withdraw from your retirement accounts for any expense without paying that penalty, so long as you take out the same amount each year for five years.
 A planned early retirement is no reason to pass on the substantial benefits of investing in a retirement account.

-Will the Required Minimum Distributions Push Me Into a Higher Tax Bracket?
+Will the Required Minimum Distributions Push Me into a Higher Tax Bracket?

-Bear in mind that in order to have an RMD that by itself pushes a married couple into the highest tax bracket will require a tax-deferred account at age 70 of over $13 Million.
+Bear in mind that in order to have an RMD that by itself pushes a married couple into the highest tax bracket will require a tax-deferred account at age 70 of over $14 Million.
 That simply isn’t an issue for the vast majority of physicians.
-Even if a doctor contributed $50,000 a year for 30 years and earned an annualized 8% on it over that time period, he would have less than $6 Million and an RMD at age 70 of just $207,000, squarely in the middle of the 28% bracket for a married filer.
+Even if a doctor contributed $50,000 a year for 30 years and earned an annualized 8% on it over that time period, she would have less than $6 Million and an RMD at age 70 of just $207,000, squarely in the middle of the 24% bracket for a married filer.

-But My 401k Offers So Few Options
+But My 401(k) Offers So Few Options

 Even ignoring the likely difference in marginal tax rates between contribution and withdrawal, the tax-protected growth available in retirement accounts may add as much as 0.5% to your annual returns when compared to investing in a taxable account.
 Over the course of 50 years (including both earning years and retirement years), that difference can result in you having a 20% larger nest egg (and thus retirement income.)

 When Do I Use a Tax-Free Account?

 This is not to say that there are not times to use a tax-free account.
 Retirement contributions during low earning years such as residency, fellowship, military service, and sabbaticals are great times to contribute to tax-free accounts.
 If you cut back on work or go part-time, that may also be a great time to make tax-free contributions or Roth conversions.

 Get Your Tax Break While You Can

 Retirement accounts also provide for easy estate planning.
-Not only can you pass those assets to your heirs immediately outside of probate by designating beneficiaries, but the tax advantages can then be “stretched” for many more decades by the heirs themselves.
+Not only can you pass those assets to your heirs immediately outside of probate by designating beneficiaries, but the tax advantages can then be “stretched” for 10 years by your heirs themselves.
 For many doctors, leaving heirs a tax-deferred account instead of a tax-free account is a savvy tax move because the marginal tax rate for the heirs is lower than for the doctor.

 The tax code may change in the future.
 Perhaps a flat tax or a value-added tax will replace our income tax system.
 Perhaps there will be an additional tax placed on Roth IRAs.
 However, these concerns argue FOR using a tax-deferred account.
 Get your tax break now while you still can.
 Take the bird in the hand instead of the two in the bush.